 OCSP Server (Responder)

-A OCSP server (often referred to as a responder) is a trusted server maintained by a Certificate Authority which respond to queries.
+An OCSP server (often referred to as a responder) is a trusted server maintained by a Certificate Authority which responds to queries.

-In order to see a certificate status, a web browser makes a query.
+In order to see a certificate’s status, a web browser makes a query.

-The place that query is sent is a OCSP server.
+That query is sent is an OCSP server.

 Query / Response

-The query is basically a web browser saying… “What is the status of this certificate?”
+The query is basically a web browser asking… “What is the status of this certificate?”

-The response provided by the OCSP server is basically saying … “That certificate is good according to my records.”
+The response provided by the OCSP server is basically saying … “This certificate is valid according to my records.”